-Rachel joined Loevy & Loevy as a Justice Fellow in October 2017.
+Rachel is a partner at Loevy & Loevy.
+She joined Loevy & Loevy as a Justice Fellow in October 2017.

 Rachel graduated from Chicago-Kent College of Law, magna cum laude, with a certificate in public interest law.
 During law school, Rachel was a member of the moot court honor society, where her team won the McGee National Civil Rights Moot Court Competition and she received the award for Best Oral Advocate.
 After law school, Rachel clerked in the staff clerk office at the Seventh Circuit Court of Appeals, and then worked as a Skadden Fellow at Equip For Equality, where she provided free legal representation to incarcerated youth who were not receiving appropriate educations while in prison.
 Before law school, Rachel was a middle school math and science teacher on Chicago’s southwest side.